-5. Copy the compiled stage to the openidm/bundle directory:
+- 3. Copy the compiled stage to the openidm/bundle directory: cp target/forgerock-selfservice-custom-stage-version.jar /path/to/openidm/bundle/ - 4.
+Restart IDM for the new stage to be taken into account.

-'''

-cp target/forgerock-selfservice-custom-stage-version.jar /path/to/openidm/bundle/

-'''

-Restart IDM.

 Creating a Configuration for the Sample Stage